PeFerreira98/ARQSOFT_2019/README.md

 CT | UC6 - Add new Meal Descriptor | The staff can create  meal descriptions CT | UC7 - Remove Meal Descriptor | The staff can remove  meal descriptions CT | UC8 - Generate management report | The staff can request to the system management reports about how many meals and their information.
-CT |UC9 - Update identification number generator. | The staff can update the identification generator, so that the number generator meats the specified characteristics.
+CT |UC9 - Update identification number generator. | The staff can update the identification generator, so that the number generator meets the specified characteristics.
 CT, CA | UC10 - Login | Want to login.
 CT, CA | UC11 - Logout | Want to logout.
 CA | UC12 – See User Activity Log. | The administrator can query the system to consult logs about the activity on the application.